-Season tickets sales and single ticket sales are both generally nonrefundable unless the event is cancelled due to unforeseen circumstances.
+Season tickets sales and single ticket sales are both generally nonrefundable unless the event is canceled due to unforeseen circumstances.

 The Association contracts with a third party for a production and co-promotion relationship relating to concert and comedy artists performing at Starlight.
 In return, the third party receives an annual fee, based upon three key performance indicators which include a base fee based upon the number of events, attendance per event and average net revenue per person.
-Additionally, select shared expenses are deducted, settled monthly in accordance with the contract and are reported as concert settlement liability on the statement of financial position.
-There is no such liability at March 31, 2023 or 2022.
+Additionally, select shared expenses are deducted, settled monthly in accordance with the contract and are reported as concert settlement liability on the statements of financial position.
+There is no such liability at March 31, 2024 or 2023.
 Concert revenues are recognized on the performance date.

 Contributions and other support: Gifts of cash and other assets received without donor stipulations are reported as revenue without donor restriction and net assets.
 Gifts received with a donor stipulation that limits their use are reported as revenue with donor restriction and net assets.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restriction are reclassified to net assets without donor restriction and reported in the statement of activities as net assets released from restrictions.
+When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restriction are reclassified to net assets without donor restriction and reported in the statements of activities as net assets released from restrictions.
 Gifts and investment income that are originally restricted by the donor and for which the restriction is met in the same period are recorded as with donor restriction and then released from restriction.

 Unconditional gifts expected to be collected within one year are reported at their net realizable values.
 Unconditional gifts expected to be collected in future years are reported at the net present value of estimated future cash flows using a risk-adjusted discount rate.
-Long-term contributions receivable at March 31, 2023 and 2022, totaled \$2,246,794 and \$1,690,990, respectively.
+Long-term contributions receivable at March 31, 2024 and 2023, totaled \$3,251,829 and \$2,246,794, respectively.